Age 13. Bam. Done!

 We often hear, “but I sat up front and I’m fine.”
 That’s true.
-Most of us adults did sit in the front seat.
-Many of us adults sat in all kinds of places that would be considered compromising our safety these days.
-For instance because of lack of seating, I often was squished into the hatchback of my mom’s RX-7 while my brother only 2 years older was in the front seat.
+Most of us adults did sit in the front seat when we were children.
+Some of us adults sat in all kinds of places that would be considered compromising our safety these days.
+For instance, because of lack of seating, I often was squished into the hatchback of my mom’s Mazda RX-7 while my brother only 2 years older was in the front seat.
 And Greg often shared the cargo space of their station wagon with one of his 8 siblings.

 A lot of things have changed since then such as the number of cars on the road and the speed at which they travel, an increase in miles driven per family and increase availability of passenger air bags.
-Most importantly what has changed is our knowledge of crash dynamcis and occupant safety.
+Most importantly what has changed is our knowledge of crash dynamics and occupant safety.

-Location, location, location.
+1. Location, location, location.
 The back seat is the safest place for your children — actually safer for everyone regardless of age, height or weight — because most crashes occur in the front of the car and the back seat is farthest from this impact.
 So in general there is a lower risk of injury for back seat passengers.

 Airbags are not designed for children who are much lighter and smaller.
 As such airbags can cause serious injury to children below the height requirement by hitting them in the face, chest, neck or head at speeds of between 90 to 210 miles per hour.